MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/marketing-entity-reference.md

 [!INCLUDE[cc-applies-to-update-9-0-0](../../includes/cc_applies_to_update_9_0_0.md)]

-Use the Entity Metadata Browser tool to view entities and their properties in Dynamics 365 for Marketing.
+All the entities that are installed as part of the Dynamics 365 for Marketing solutions adhere to the standard extensibility model in Dynamics 365.
+This implies that developers/ISVs can perform standard create, retrieve, update, and delete (CRUD) operations on entities if their user account has the appropriate privileges.
+This section provides entity reference for only those entities in Dynamics 365 for Marketing that has a specif developer use case scenario.

+If you want to view information about all the entities and their properties, attributes, and relationships, use the Entity Metadata Browser tool.
 Entity Metadata Browser is a managed solution that you need to install in your Dynamics 365 for Marketing instance to view the entity reference.

 ## Install Entity Metadata Browser